 PhotoClub Scorer provides this simple functionality, for up to six Judges, using an Android or Apple IOS App on each of the Judges tablet’s or phone’s, together with a free Windows "Remote" application installed on the club laptop.

 PhotoClub Scorer also has the additional functionality to ignore self-scoring by the judges.
 This is useful for internal competitions where the judges are allowed to enter, but not score their own images, and where an inter-club competition uses representative members of each club as judges.
 The score outputs can be linked to Excel or Image Presentation Software to display the results and progress the images during the competition.

-Apps can be downloaded from Google Play, or the App Store, and the free Windows application is downloaded from the PhotoClub Scorer “visiclef” website.
+Apps, containing no advertising, can be downloaded from Google Play, or the App Store, and the free Windows "Remote" application is downloaded from the PhotoClub Scorer “visiclef” website.